-• Turn the control knob clockwise to the 0 position to turn off the burner.
+Turn the control knob clockwise to the 0 position to turn off the burner.

-Always make sure the control knob is in the 0 position when you have finished using the oven.
+Always make sure the control knob is in the 0 position and the oven door is closed when you have finished using the oven.

 Safe cooking